 While USB mics are often cheap and easy to use, XLR microphones tend to emit less internal noise and feature replaceable parts.
 They’re used in almost all professional settings, and are great for making high quality recordings as well as amplifying sounds in live performances.
 There are countless styles of XLR microphones out there, so we’ve compiled this list of the top five to help you narrow down your decision.

-Editor’s note: this list of the best XLR microphones was updated on November 14, 2020, to address an FAQ about sales.
+Editor’s note: this list of the best XLR microphones was updated on January 3, 2021, to include a section about the Shure SM7b.

 The best XLR microphone is the Shure SM58